CarlRaask/Portfolio/Neural_network_from_scratch/NN_readme.md

 ### Key Learnings
 Data scaling is critical: Gradient stability improved dramatically with StandardScaler/MinMaxScaler
 Dataset size matters: Increasing from 500 to 3000 samples made visualizations match reality even when loss was already low.
-This is a conventient sollution for synthetic data (as in this function approximation) but sadly not available to us in real life.
+This is a convenient solution for synthetic data (as in this function approximation) but sadly not available to us in real life.

 Architecture choices have tradeoffs:
 *Deeper networks capture oscillations better but risk gradient issues